 Ben’s first real experience with poverty was on a missions trip in college.
 The group visited a very poor community in the border town of Reynosa, Mexico.
 During that trip he traveled to a nearby dump and saw the people who lived there scavenging from what others had discarded.
 Visible in the distance was a huge mansion separating the dump by a large wall.
 After finishing school, he and his wife, Nicole, decided to sponsor several young boys exactly the same age as their own boys.
 They enjoyed the opportunity to correspond with the children and see the children develop over time~– all the while they knew they were able to play some small part in making their lives better.
 Ben’s family has expanded their child sponsorship and has now been sponsoring children in Ethiopia for several years.
-Ben is a patent attorney and a partner in the law firm of Merchant & Gould.
+Ben is a patent attorney and a partner in the law firm of Merchant & Gould in Minnesota.
 In his spare time, and as an avid triathlete, he can often be found swimming, biking, or running.
 He also enjoys practicing taekwondo with his family, as well as spending time fishing and bow hunting.

 Nicki lives in Slatington, Pennsylvania, with her husband and two children.
 Since 2006, she has worked full-time at Phillips Pet Food and Supplies, a nationwide distributor to pet stores.
 Outside of work Nicki has spent years volunteering her time in many capacities that involve rooting for the underdog, the ones without a voice — the ones from the “wrong side of the tracks.”
 As a child she remembers seeing the infomercials about kids in developing countries needing a sponsor, and she always wanted to participate.
 Today Nicki and her family sponsor seven children around the world.
 In 2016, Nicole saw a Partners With Ethiopia ad on Facebook.
 It led her to sign up to sponsor four of the Partners With Ethiopia children.
 Nicki was so impressed with Partners With Ethiopia in the months to come she began to volunteer as an online advocate.
 Her love for the people of Ethiopia and a desire to be more deeply involved led her to join the Partners With Ethiopia board of directors in May, 2017.